 Learn More About Spiros Michalakis

-Spiros grew up in Greece, solving math puzzles and playing volleyball with his brothers.
-After high school, he moved to the U.S. to study Math and Computer Science at MIT, before coming to sunny California for his PhD in Applied Mathematics at UC Davis.
-He is now at Caltech, where he splits his time between research on theoretical quantum physics and outreach for the Institute for Quantum Information and Matter.
+Michalakis grew up in Greece, solving math puzzles and playing volleyball with his brothers.
+After high school, he moved to the U.S. to study math and computer science at MIT, going on to earn his PhD. in Applied Mathematics from UC Davis.

 Spiros Michalakis is available to advise your organization via virtual and in-person consulting meetings, interactive workshops and customized keynotes through the exclusive representation of Stern Speakers & Advisors, a division of Stern Strategy Group®.